MakeSchool-Tutorials/2048-SpriteBuilder-Swift/P1-Set-Up-In-Xcode/content.md

 ![](./Simulator_spawning.png)

 We set up the basic project in this step.
 We added the data model for our game and already included a system that allows to add tiles with animations. **Well done!**

-You can now move on to part 2 of the tutorial where we will add user interaction and tile movement to this game!